-You, or any administrator, can examine draft posts from the Edit Posts menu, and publish only the ones that meet your approval.
+You, or any administrator, can examine draft posts from the Edit Posts menu - and publish only the ones that meet your approval.

 This allows you to use your time more effectively, only moderate possible problem authors, moderate more effectively, and respond more promptly.
 If you can respond more promptly, you can selectively moderate based upon need, not just current workload.

 Setup 2 Blogger accounts for your blog, each with a different MTB policy (Account A to post after moderation, Account B to post without moderation).
-Have your authors email their posts to a GMail account.
+Have your authors email their posts to a special GMail account.